lyeapp/PASSION-PROJECT-ORDER-MANAGEMENT-APP/README.md

 - **OrderDate:** Date and time the order was placed
 - **Quantity:** Number of items ordered
 - **TotalPrice:** Total price of the order

-## Challenges
-One of the significant challenges encountered in the development of the Bakery Order Management App was managing and retrieving data using foreign keys.
-This issue primarily arose due to the interrelated nature of our database tables: Orders, Customers, and Menu.
-I solved this issue by ORM Tools: Utilizing Object-Relational Mapping (ORM) tools like Entity Framework simplified the process

 ### Customers
 - **CustomerID:** Unique identifier for each customer